Recognize Natural Gas Hazards and Stay Safe

-Carbon monoxide is a colorless, odorless, deadly gas and can be produced by gas appliances that are not properly working.
-Mild exposure can cause flu-like symptoms, and continued exposure leads to rapid heart rate, a severe headache, confusion and drowsiness or even death.
+Carbon monoxide is a colorless odorless deadly gas and can be produced by gas appliances that are not properly working.
+Mild exposure can cause flu-like symptoms.
+Continued exposure leads to rapid heart rate a severe headache confusion and drowsiness or even death.

 Pipeline Awareness and Safety

-You can contact Iowa One-Call toll-free at the One-Call number 811 or online at IowaOneCall.com.
-One-Call will arrange to have the location of all underground services marked on the surface before excavation takes place at no cost to the consumer.
+You can contact Iowa One-Call toll-free at 811 or online at IowaOneCall.com.
+Iowa One-Call will arrange to have the location of all underground services marked before excavation takes place at no cost to the customer.